giant-steps/devops-001/README.md

 favorite way to do that, just remember to explain your solution).

 ## Delivery instructions
-To deliver your solution, provide a **private** Github repository and grant access to the user [rafalee](https://github.com/rafalee) and send an email with the repository’s link to the same email address that last contacted you..
+To deliver your solution, provide a **private** Github repository and grant access to the user [rafalee](https://github.com/rafalee) and send an email with the repository’s link to the same email address that last contacted you.
 Include a README file giving detailed execution instructions in a clear and concise fashion.
 If you consider it needed, justify shortly the main decisions you made in the process.